 It is the responsibility of the applicant to request an official academic transcript from an institution.

-An official transcript is prepared and sent by the issuing school usually by the Student Registrar with an original signature of a school official on the school letterhead and is sealed by the school.
-While this method is required for US institutions, it is preferred but not required for international institutions.
+An official transcript is prepared and sent electronically by the issuing school, with an original signature of a school official on the school letterhead and is sealed by the school.
+While this method is required for U.S. institutions, it is preferred but not required for international institutions.

-Please upload all your documents on our website here and mail your original transcript (and a certified translation if the transcript is not issued in English) to our office:
+Please upload all your documents (including certified translations) on our website here and mail your original transcript (and a certified translation if the transcript is not issued in English) to our office: